 This case, which the police officially call the 118th Street Homicides is still unsolved and whoever is responsible for the death of these women is not known.

 Police state that very little evidence was found at the burial site, nothing to tie the victims together who were classified as prostitutes and drug users.
+A satellite photo shows the last body was buried in 2005.

 An Albuquerque reporter believes there may be at least 7 more woman out there that are missing and may be victims of the same serial killer.
 Click here to see a list of missing in Albuquerque.